RSU 9 board schedules budget meetings

 The Budget Committee has been reviewing requests, Superintendent Tina Meserve said.
-It will finalize its recommendations Thursday.
+It was expected the committee would finalize its recommendations on Thursday.

 The budget will be presented to the board at 6:30 p.m.
 Tuesday, April 2, at the Forum at Mt.
 Blue High School.

 A community forum will be held at 7 p.m.
-Tuesday, April 9.
+Tuesday, April 9 at Mt.
+Blue Campus.
 Meserve said the forum would begin with a 30- or 40- minute budget presentation.

 “This is where we will talk about what communities are getting for whatever the proposed budget will be,” Meserve said.
 “I will present the bottom line of the budget and what the impact will be on taxes in our communities.
 After the presentation the board would hear feedback from community members.”